About Anthony L.G., PLLC

 FINRA and DTC

 The Depository Trust Company (DTC) provides the clearing and settlement services for all the electronic trading of securities in the United States.
 Over the past year, DTC eligibility has become a concern for many OTC issuers.
 The DTC has become active in reviewing the securities of issuers and requiring that an issuer be able to prove, to the DTC’s satisfaction, that all shares trading electronically are indeed legally entitled to do so.
-This includes shares that may have been issued in a predecessor company many years before and for which records are not available.
+This includes shares that may have been issued in a predecessor company many years before and for which records may not be available.

 Obtaining and maintaining eligibility is of the utmost importance for the smooth trading of an issuer’s float in the secondary market.
 Moreover, DTC eligibility is a prerequisite for OTC issuers’ shareholders to deposit securities with their brokers and have such securities be placed in street name.